How to successfully run Jenkins inside a Kubernetes Cluster?

-I will try to explain how to run Jenkins inside the Kubernetes cluster and dynamically leverage the pods as Jenkins slave with a simple demo.
-Before you begin just clone the repo.
-You need to create a Kubernetes cluster and for the demo, I will use GKE.
+I will try to explain how to run Jenkins inside the Kubernetes cluster and dynamically leverage the pods as Jenkins slaves with a simple demo.
+Before you begin, just clone the repo.
+You need to create a Kubernetes cluster, and for the demo, I will use GKE.

 Now, install Jenkins on the k8s cluster.
-Use the command `helm install stable/jenkins –values jenkins.values –name jenkins –namespace jenkins`.
-After some time Jenkins will be up and running.
+Use the command `helm install stable/jenkins --values jenkins.values --name jenkins --namespace jenkins`.
+After some time, Jenkins will be up and running.
 Now, access Jenkins from the browser.
 Do `kubectl get nodes -0 wide` and get your external-IP.
 Go to the browser and type “externalIP:nodePort”.
-After landing onto the login page, enter Jenkins username and password that you have set in jenkins.values file.
+After landing on the login page, enter Jenkins username and password that you have set in jenkins.values file.

-Now, go to the credentials section, add username and password for your Docker Hub account.
+Now, go to the credentials section, and add a username and password for your Docker Hub account.

 You need to add as well since you need to access the GKE cluster to deploy your app.
 Access the cluster and add the kubeconfig in the box as shown in the image below: